Home UpStaff

 • Provided radiation safety training - new recruits, students, medical personnel

-1993-94 Environmental Health Technician (secret code for "public health")
+1993-94 Environmental Health Technician (secret code for "Public Health Technician")

 Madigan Medical Center, Tacoma, WA